MiguelEXE/Cmdoska/README.md

 Cmdoska have inspired projects?
+Yes.
 Cmdoska have a inspired closed project called CMGU By OPlayer (Gustavo(Styrdz)).